harizonelopez/quiz-app/README.md

 # Flask Quiz Application

  This is a Flask-based web application providing user authentication and an interactive quiz.
-Users can sign up, log in, take the quiz, and view their scores.
+Users can create their accounts by signing up, loggging in, take the quiz, and view their scores.

 ## Features
  1. User Registration
- 2. User Login/Logout
- 3. Quiz Functionality
+ 2. Quiz Functionality
- 4. Score Calculation
+ 3. Score Calculation
- 5. Flash Messages for User Feedback
+ 4. Flash Messages for User Feedback

 ## Installation